fireh9lly/just-the-docs-forestry/index.md

 ---
 # Welcome to VNKit!

-VNKit is a plugin that allows you to build a visual novel in Unity by linking together Nodes.
+VNKit is a plugin that allows you to build a visual novel in Unity by linking Nodes together.
 It's designed to be easy for beginners to use, but also packs a lot of advanced features to allow you to add developed and interesting gameplay features to your visual novel.

 ### What's a Visual Novel?